shreeve/zift/README.md

 # Zift

-> Zift is a single-binary SFTP server for partner file transfer.
+> Zift is a small SFTP server for partner file transfer.

 It is built for the common B2B case where OpenSSH `internal-sftp` plus OS users has become awkward, but a managed file transfer platform is too